Frequently Asked Questions

 All client information is kept strictly confidential.
 I respect your privacy, and will never sell or distribute your organization's sensitive data, such as contact information, ideas for new businesses, etc. Over the years, my clients have learned to trust me to the point where many of them provide credit card numbers (so I can order services on their behalf).
-Occasionally, an organization requires that I sign a nondisclosure agreement (NDA), and I have no problem doing that, as long as the form does not solicit confidential information.

 Most of my clients simply tell me the passwords needed for changing settings in their accounts.
 In fact, I'm often the one setting those passwords.
 But if you prefer, you could set any password to a temporary value, and then later set it back to its original value, after I've finished accessing the particular account.

 How limited is limited?
 I don't need to know any exact amounts, but I definitely need to know a ballpark figure for your budget, so that we don't spend time discussing a project that cannot be afforded.
 Please let me know.
 Thanks for your understanding.

 Like other web-based professionals, I do not accept cash, because it can get lost in the mail, with no recourse.
 The fees for my services can be paid using a bank check or wire:

 - A bank wire costs a nominal fee, but it is the fastest and most secure method, especially for international money transfers.
 Also, it allows me to begin work on your project immediately.

 - A bank check is free, but it takes a few days.
 Most banks offer free electronic bill payments, in which they cut and mail the check for you.

 - In either case, contact me for the bank account information.

 There are several reasons why PayPal is not the best choice for sending large sums of money, including these: